AI-SDC/ACRO/README.md

 $ pip install acro
 ```

-#### Notes for Python 3.12
+#### Notes for Python 3.13

-ACRO currently depends on an older version of Pandas (~1.5.0) for which no pre-compiled wheels are available within pip for Python 3.12.
-Therefore, in this scenario, Pandas must be built from source.
+ACRO currently depends on numpy version 1.x.x for which no pre-compiled wheels are available within pip for Python 3.13.
+Therefore, in this scenario, numpy must be built from source.
 This requires the installation of a C++ compiler before pip installing acro.

-For Windows, [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/) and the [C++ build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) will likely need to be installed first.
+For Windows, the [Microsoft Visual Studio C++ build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) will likely need to be installed first.

 ### Examples

 See the example notebooks for:

 * [Python charities dataset](notebooks/test.ipynb)
 * [Python nursery dataset](notebooks/test-nursery.ipynb)
 * [R charities dataset](https://ai-sdc.github.io/ACRO/_static/test.nb.html)